swex-camp2024-copilot/swex-camp-copilot-workshop/README.md

 - The guesser can guess the secret person at any time.
 When the bot makes their guess the game is finished and points are calculated as defined in game.py.
 - Each question and answer are evaluated by the referees.
 - Each round consists of at least 2 games.
 In each game, the guesser and the answerer roles are switched.
+- The bot with the most points at the end of the round wins.

 ## Installation